-Health and Physical Education have teamed up to offer a one elective semester course called Eat!
+Health and Physical Education have teamed up to offer one elective semester course called Eat!
 Play!
 Live!
-This fitness and wellness course gives you the opportunity to improve your overall health by designing and engaging in your own personalized program during class, as well as, discussing exercise apps, screen time, nutrition during exercise and competition and the importance of sleep.
+This fitness and wellness course gives you the opportunity to improve your overall health by designing and engaging in your own personalized program during class, as well as, discussing exercise apps, screen time, the importance of sleep, and nutrition during exercise and competition.
 Everyone is welcome, come with a positive attitude and willingness to move!

-These electives listed below represent our expanded vision for meeting the needs of all students.
+The electives listed below represent our expanded vision for meeting the needs of all students.
 These courses will be incorporated into our Pathways in the future and may become part of the Personal Learning Plan.